 Additionally, the animal species are found running here and there while trekking through the Everest Base Camp Route.
 Himalayan Thar, musk deer, mouse hare, weasel, and jackal are the common animals found in the Everest Region Trek.
 Likewise, the Himalayan black bear, wolf, lynx, snow leopard, and Indian leopard also inhabit this national park.

 Yeah, it may be a little harder for the children and the senior citizens to reach the base camp of Mount Everest.
 But this can be accomplished if they extend a couple of days more for the Everest Base Camp itinerary.
-Nevertheless, they can do Everest Base Camp Trek for Senior Citizens, Short Everest View Trek, Best Everest Base Camp Panorama Trek, or Everest Helicopter tour with landing and without landing as well.
+Nevertheless, they can do Everest Base Camp Trek for Senior Citizens, Short Everest View Trek, Best Everest Base Camp Panorama Trek, or Everest Helicopter tours with landing and without landing as well.

 For the intrepid trekkers, there are yet more challenging treks around the Everest region.
 Some to mention here can be 16 Days Everest Base Camp Trek, 9 Days Everest Base Camp Trekking, Kalapatthar Trek, Ama Dablam Base Camp Trek, Gokyo Lake, and Gokyo Ri Trek.
 This is a basic normal trekking trail that can be easily completed in a short span of time depending upon the trekker's time frame and also can be customized.

-Khumbu Region is so vast and wide, trekkers will always have an option for the trail to divert.
+Khumbu Region is so vast and wide, that trekkers will always have an option for the trail to divert.
 This can be for layman trekkers and also for professional hikers.
 If trekkers want to accept the challenge and explore adventure, they can go through Everest Three pass Trek, Everest Base Camp and Ama Dablam Base Camp Trek, Island Peak Climbing with Everest Base Camp Trek, or Everest Base Camp Via Gokyo and Chola Pass, etc. are some of the more challenging treks in the region.

 The treks around the lower elevation in the Khumbu Region can be done throughout the year.
 Trekking to the higher altitude in winter is quite harder due to the excessive snowfalls.
 Specifically, Everest Three High Passes Trek is not possible in the winter as the routes are blocked due to the thick layers of snow.
 However, spring, summer, and autumn are the best time for Khumbu Region Trek.